-The DOCSIS 3.0 modem has been around for quite some time and its reach has spanned over both the the entry-level segment (4×4 and 8×4 downstream / upstream channels) to the higher-end side where the modems can theoretically support Gigabit tier Internet data plans (24×8 and 32×8).
-I know that the DOCSIS 3.1 modems have already entered the market, but, unless you have access to Gigabit speeds (and most do not) these devices don’t offer much over the high-end DOCSIS 3.0 modem, except maybe for a better behaviour if you live in an area with congested nodes (and these cable modems do come with a higher price tag).
+The DOCSIS 3.0 modem has been around for quite some time and its reach has spanned over both the entry-level segment (4×4 and 8×4 downstream / upstream channels) to the higher-end side where the modems can theoretically support Gigabit tier Internet data plans (24×8 and 32×8).
+I know that the DOCSIS 3.1 modems have entered the market for quite some time, but, unless you have access to Gigabit speeds (there still are a lot that do not) these devices won’t offer much improvement over the high-end DOCSIS 3.0 modem, except maybe a better load handling if you live in an area with congested nodes.

 Depending on your Internet data plan you could settle for something relatively cheap or go for the more high-performing modems capable of supporting 16×4, 24×8 or even 32×8 channel bonding.
-It’s important to know that this article doesn’t aim at choosing the most expensive modems, but the ones that are really popular, have proven their value over time and could remain relevant for at least 2 years into the future (you will most likely recover your investment in about a year anyway).
+It’s important to know that this article doesn’t aim at choosing the most expensive modems, but the ones that are really popular, have proven their value over time and could remain relevant for a few years into the future (you will most likely recover your investment in about a year anyway).

 Note: None of these DOCSIS 3.0 modems have built-in WiFi capabilities, so you will need to separately purchase a capable router to go on par with the modem’s performance.

 UPDATE: The TP-Link TC7650 has been removed from the best DOCSIS 3.0 modem list since it seems to have reached EOL, so it won’t receive any further support.